-As in every bid protest case, the legal attack starts with the solicitation requirements for past performance evaluation.
-A majority solicitations assess the relative importance of the evaluation factors.
+As in every bid protest case, the legal attack starts with the solicitation requirements for your past performance evaluation.
+A majority of solicitations assess the relative importance of the evaluation factors.
 For example, an RFP may state that technical capability factor is more important than the past performance

-For example, an RFP may state that technical capability factor is more important than the past performance factor and that the technical capability and past performance factors, combined, were approximately equal in importance to price.
+For example, an RFP may state that the technical capability factor is more important than the past performance factor and that the technical capability and past performance factors, combined, were approximately equal in importance to price.

 - The underlying method of attack is to challenge the awardee’s project relevancy performance appraisal and evaluation by the agency.

 When the solicitation requires you to actually submit your relevant contracts for a specified time period and includes a requirement for total contract value, make sure that you include option years and if possible a breakdown of pricing for those option years (it is important to follow exactly what the solicitation calls for.)

 Most common are substantial confidence, satisfactory confidence, limited confidence, or no confidence.
 For each group, the agency usually provides a definition.
 This is one of the most important pieces of information when filing government contract protests.

-However, the critical attack in a bid protest based upon an allegation of a flawed past performance evaluations is to thoroughly explain how the agency failed or acted unreasonably.
-A contractor’s bid protest lawyer should be comparing the agency’s past performance evaluation with the size, scope, and complexity of the referred project.
+However, the critical attack in a bid protest based upon an allegation of flawed past performance evaluations is to thoroughly explain how the agency failed or acted unreasonably.
+A government contract protest lawyer should be comparing the agency’s past performance evaluation with the size, scope, and complexity of the referred project.
 Then he or she should look at the awardee’s overall contract cost for each project.

 The source selection team will have a difficult time explaining the high score to the awardee given the diminutive size and scope of the referred project.
 Keep in mind that as the protestor, your referred projects must be larger.
 In the March 2017 case of XPO Logistics Worldwide Government Services, LLC, the protestor successfully made such an argument to GAO.

 - Second, GAO found that the relatively low‑value base period of the contract as awarded to the awardee unreasonably distorted the comparison of the magnitude of its past efforts to the magnitude of the solicitation.

-If the agency gives you a lower past performance evaluations rating, consider the above approaches as a baseline for filing your protest.
+If the agency gives you a lower past performance evaluations rating, consider the above approaches as a baseline for filing your bid protest.